winnie1994/spark/docs/docs/loading-splats.md

 ## Loading additional formats `.splat` and `.ksplat`

-These formats are reliably auto-detected from the file contents, so we use two fall-back mechanism to enable support for these popular formats.
+These formats cannot be reliably auto-detected from the file contents, so we use two fall-back mechanism to enable support for these formats.

 First, the auto-detection fails on these files, which triggers file type inference via URL/path file extension.
 If the URL contains the `.splat` or `.ksplat` extensions (stripping out query parameters etc.), we set the corresponding file type.